avar/linode-etc/openvpn/README.md

 # GUI client network-manager setup

+Now you need to set up your client to connect to x.nix.is:443 TCP, with TLS authentication, and use the appropriate TLS key file, user certificate, and private key.

 First you need to get the keys generated for your user.
 We generate keys for your user with a cronjob.
 To fetch them do *on your machine*: